wouterla/docker-pandoc/README.md

 # Pandoc Docker Image

-A docker image for running the latest version of [Pandoc](https://github.com/jgm/pandoc) built from source.
+A docker image for running the latest version of [Pandoc](https://github.com/jgm/pandoc) (as seen by `cabal update`) built from source.
 The image includes:

   * Ubuntu Trusty (stackbrew/ubuntu:14.04)
   * Latex 2013.20140215-1